NickMcConnell/Beleriand/docs/hacking/modifying.rst

 constants.txt
-  This file contains game values such as carried item capacity, visual range and dungeon level and town dimensions.
+  This file contains game values such as carried item capacity, visual range and dungeon level dimensions.

 object_base.txt
-  This file contains the names and common properties of the basic object classes - scroll, sword, ring, and so on.
+  This file contains the names and common properties of the basic object classes - potion, sword, ring, and so on.
 All objects have an object base.
   Each object base is assigned a 'tval' - a numeric index.
 The tvals are defined in src/list-tvals.h.
 While adding new object bases is possible, it is unlikely to do much without deeper changes to the game.

 object.txt
-  This file contains the names, properties and description of all the object types that appear in Angband.
+  This file contains the names, properties and description of all the object types that appear in NarSil.
 New object kinds can easily be added to this file, or existing ones edited.
 Each object defined by this file has an object base, and is also allocated another numeric index called an 'sval'.
   A tval-sval pair completely identifies an object - since the tval and sval are saved to savefiles, removing or adding objects is likely to render existing save files unusable.

-ego_item.txt
+special.txt
-  This file contains the names, properties and description of ego items, which are magically enhanced weapons and armour.
-New ego items can be added or removed at will, although removing or changing one with an instance currently in the game might cause problems.
+  This file contains the names, properties and description of special items, which are magically enhanced weapons and armour.
+New specials can be added or removed at will, although removing or changing one with an instance currently in the game might cause problems.

-artifact.txt
+artefact.txt
-  This file contains the names, properties and description of artifacts, which are unique items - only one of each will ever be generated.
-If you are considering major changes, new artifacts are one of the most visible signs of a change of theme.
-Regardless, new artifacts are easy and fun to design.
+  This file contains the names, properties and description of artefacts, which are unique items - only one of each will ever be generated.
+If you are considering major changes, new artefacts are one of the most visible signs of a change of theme.
+Regardless, new artefacts are easy and fun to design.

+drop.txt
+  This file defines themed chest contents, and is used in generating higher quality items on level generation.
+Altering it will affect the way these processes work.

 names.txt
   This file contains lists of words which are used to generate names for random character names, random artifacts and scrolls.
 Again, in the case of a change of theme, this is a good way of displaying the new theme.

-activation.txt
-  Activations are used for artifacts and some regular objects, and could be used for ego items (although none currently are).
-Some standard artifacts from artifact.txt have activations, and random artifacts may have any activation from this file chosen for them.
-Activations can be made up of any effects (see list-effects.h and effect-handler-*something*.c).

 flavor.txt
-  Items such as potions and wands are assigned a flavor per object kind, different in each game.
+  Items such as potions and staves are assigned a flavor per object kind, different in each game.
 There need to be at least as many flavors for each flavored object base as objects with that base.